Gloria Oden: Career

 Oden never practiced law.
 According to Oden, "As black Americans well knew, if they didn't have a profession, they could not expect much of life.
 I was educated to teach or pursue the law.
 I did not care to do either..."
 Instead, after graduation she chose to remain in Washington DC and take a government job before moving to New York City in 1951 to take a position clerking for The National Infantile Paralysis Foundation headed by Basil O'Connor.
 Oden also spent three months in Israel in the early 1950s during the "In-gathering," when numerous Israelis from around the world migrated to the newly founded state of Israel.
 When Oden returned to New York, she moved to lower Manhattan to an apartment on East Fourth Street where she lived for many years.

 From 1961 to 1978, Oden served in various editorial positions with academic journals and publishing houses including as editor of the American Journal of Physics.
-Around 1963 she took a job in personnel at the mid-town Manhattan law firm, Paul, Weiss, Rifkind, Wharton and Garrison, where Pauli Murray, who graduated from Howard four years before her worked as a lawyer.
+Around 1963 she took a job in personnel at the mid-town Manhattan law firm, Paul, Weiss, Rifkind, Wharton and Garrison, where Pauli Murray, who graduated from Howard four years before her work as a lawyer.
 Oden left the law firm to publish a magazine, The Urbanite, meant to publish content in opposition to Ebony.
 When the magazine folded, she spent five years at the American Institute of Physics and then a year and a half at the Institute of Electrical and Electronics Engineers.
 Oden then moved back into the publishing world, editing math and science textbooks for Appleton-Century-Crofts and then Holt, Rinehart and Winston.
 She took graduate courses at New York University from 1969 to 1971, eventually joining the faculty at the University of Maryland, Baltimore County (UMBC), where she progressed from assistant professor to full professor before her retirement in 1996.
 Oden mainly taught creative writing courses while at the UMBC as well as pursuing scholarly research on Charles Chesnutt and Charlotte Forten Grimké.